manticoresoftware/manticoresearch-php/docs/searchclass.md

 ### option()

 Pass options to the search query.
+You can also modify the ranker and set a custom expression.
+See availabe [built-in rankers](https://manual.manticoresearch.com/Searching/Sorting_and_ranking#Formula-expressions-for-all-the-built-in-rankers)
 ```php
     $search->option('cutoff', 1);
     $search->option('retry_count', 3);